Korean reunification

-Division (since 1945)
+Background

 The current division of the Korean Peninsula is the result of decisions taken at the end of World War II.
 In 1910, the Empire of Japan annexed Korea and ruled over it until its defeat in World War II.
 The Korean independence agreement officially occurred on 1 December 1943, when the United States, China, and the United Kingdom signed the Cairo Declaration, which stated: "The aforesaid three powers, mindful of the enslavement of the people of Korea, are determined that in due course Korea shall become free and independent".
 In 1945, the United Nations developed plans for trusteeship administration of Korea.

-The division of the peninsula into two military occupation zones was agreed: a northern zone, administered by the Soviet Union, and a southern zone, administered by the United States.
+The division of the peninsula into two military occupation zones was agreed: the Soviet Civil Administration in the North and the United States Army Military Government in Korea in the South.
 At midnight on 10 August 1945, two army lieutenant colonels selected the 38th parallel as a dividing line.
 Japanese troops north of the line were to surrender to the Soviet Union, and the troops south of the line would surrender to the United States.

 The partition was not originally intended to last long, but Cold War politics resulted in the establishment of two separate governments in the two zones in 1948, and rising tensions prevented co-operation.
 The desire of many Koreans for a peaceful unification was dashed when the Korean War broke out in 1950.
 On 25 June 1950, troops from North Korea invaded South Korea.
 Mao Zedong encouraged the confrontation with the United States and Joseph Stalin reluctantly supported the invasion.
-After three years of fighting, which involved both Koreas, China and United Nations forces, the last of which were led by the US, the war ended with an armistice agreement at approximately the same boundary.
+After three years of fighting, which involved both Koreas, China and United Nations forces led by the US, the war ended with an armistice agreement at approximately the same boundary.